michelmf/article_cms/README.md

 ## Project overview

 It is the first project of the Cloud Developer using the Microsoft Azure Nanodegree Program.
-In this project, I deploy a simple Content Management System (CMS) for articles, where a user can log in, view published articles, and publish new articles.
+In this project, students deploy a simple Content Management System (CMS) for articles, where a user can log in, view published articles, and publish new articles.
 An article consists of a title, author, body of text (to be stored in an Azure SQL Server), and an image (to be stored in Azure Blob Storage).

 The resources must be created and managed to fully deploy both the necessary storage and compute resources for the app to Azure.
 As part of the project, I analyze which resources are the best fit for app deployment between a VM or App Service.
 Lastly, I implement an authentication option to Sign in with Microsoft and log in for successful and unsuccessful logins.